cse4504-fl25-8-wustl/team-project-4504-ydm/README.md

 # Or directly with pnpm
 pnpm electron:build:mac
 ```
+> Tested on macOS 13+ with Xcode Command Line Tools installed (`xcode-select --install`).
+Make sure Node.js 20 and pnpm 10+ are available.

 This will create a `.dmg` installer in the `dist/` directory that users can double-click to install.